Connect with others who understand.

 Scientists still don’t fully understand what causes some people to develop PBC.
 It’s thought that a combination of genetic and environmental factors may cause an autoimmune reaction — when your immune system mistakenly attacks your own healthy tissues.
 Research continues to reveal new information about what may trigger PBC and how PBC can affect your liver.

-A genome-wide association study (GWAS) is a research approach that looks across the entire genome — the full set of a person’s DNA — to find genetic differences linked to specific diseases.
-As of 2022, GWASs have found about 70 genes associated with PBC.
-A greater understanding of the genes involved in developing PBC may help health care providers identify people at risk for the disease.
+A genome-wide association study is a research approach that looks across the entire genome — the full set of a person’s DNA — to find genetic differences linked to specific diseases.
+As of 2022, these types of studies have found about 70 genes associated with PBC.
+These insights may help healthcare providers identify people at risk for PBC.

 Research on Diagnosis and Prognosis of PBC

 Early PBC diagnosis is associated with a better prognosis (outcome) because treatment can begin sooner.
-To diagnose PBC, health care providers use antibody tests.
-These tests check for specific autoantibodies — immune proteins that target your own healthy tissue.
+PBC is usually diagnosed with antibody tests.
+These tests check for specific autoantibodies — immune proteins that target healthy tissue.
 Most people with PBC have a specific type of autoantibody called antimitochondrial antibodies.

 New PBC Treatments